FrancoResearchLab/SWANS/README.md

 AZIMUTH_REFERENCE:
 ```

-Want to supply an annotated seuart object to marry cell types to clusters? be specific with nomenclature.
+Want to supply an annotated seurat object to marry cell types to clusters? be specific with nomenclature.

 ```yaml
 # run transferdata in seurat to annotate with a provided reference seurat object? (y/n)  (advanced)